Automated release on GitHub Actions

 The npm.skipChecks option is set to true to skip authentication checks done by release-it, since it will be handled by GitHub Actions using "Trusted Publisher".
 Not setting this option will lead to authentication error when running the release workflow.

-Setup your GitHub workflow as a "Trusted Publisher" on npm.
+Set up your GitHub workflow as a "Trusted Publisher" on npm.
 You need to do it for each package at https://www.npmjs.com/package/[package-name]/access (replace [package-name] with your package name):

 This allows you to publish packages using OpenID Connect (OIDC) authentication without needing an npm token.